TZstatsADS/Fall2020-Project3-group7/README.md

 + Xinyuan Peng built GBM Model to improve prediction performance through Cross-validation and tuning parameters.
 She also contributed on improving the performance SVM Model.
 Construct initial skeleton of main.RMD file.
 She also helped debug across different models.

 + Siyu Duan rebalanced training data using different methods, and rebalanced testing data to calculate AUC and accuracy for all models.
 She also contributed on tuning parameters of GBM model.
-She integrated all the codes into main to make sure all codes run smoothly, tidied the file, and created tables and plots to summarize performance of all models.
+She integrated all the codes into main to make sure all codes run smoothly, tidied the file, and created tables  to summarize performance of all models.

 + Natalie Williams wrote initial skeleton code of SVM model.
 She prepared a verbal script for presentation, and was the presentor of our group.